Zahi Hawass: Relationships with other archaeologists

-Views on Jews and Israel
+Views on Israel and Jews

 Hawass has been a long-standing opponent of normalised relations between Israel and Egypt.
-In January 2009, Hawass wrote in Asharq Al-Awsat: "The concept of killing women, children, and elderly people ... seems to run in the blood of the Jews of Palestine" and that "the only thing that the Jews have learned from history is methods of tyranny and torment—so much so that they have become artists in this field."
-He explained that he was not referring to the Jews' "[original] faith" but rather "the faith that they forged and contaminated with their poison, which is aimed against all of mankind."
 In an interview on Egyptian television in April 2009, Hawass stated that "although Jews are few in number, they control the entire world" and commented on the "control they have" of the American economy and the media.
 He later wrote that he was using rhetoric to explain political fragmentation among the Arabs, and that he does not believe in a "Jewish conspiracy to control the world".

-Nevertheless, Zahi Hawass aided the Egyptian government on renovating an old dilapidated synagogue in what was once a Jewish neighborhood in Old Cairo, stating: "If you don't restore the Jewish synagogues, you lose part of your history."
+Zahi Hawass aided the Egyptian government in renovating the Maimonides Synagogue in what was once a Jewish neighborhood in Old Cairo, stating: "If you don't restore the Jewish synagogues, you lose part of your history."
+The official inauguration ceremony was later canceled due to media reports of Jews "dancing and drinking alcohol in the synagogue" during an earlier private dedication, which Hawass described as a "provocation to the feelings of hundreds of millions of Muslims in Egypt and around the world".
+Hawass later added that the decision to scrap the ceremony was made at "a time when Muslim holy sites in occupied Palestine face assaults from Israeli occupation forces and settlers".
+Later still, he characterized the cancellation of the ceremony as a "strong slap in the face" to "the Zionist enemy."
+He also refused requests to build an Egyptian Jewish museum, citing the Israeli-Palestinian conflict.